19th Mar 2024

 Preparing for the new “Failure to Prevent Fraud” offence

-New legislation, the Economic Crime and Corporate Transparency Act (ECCTA), creates big changes in how organisations approach fraud prevention, most notably introducing a “failure to prevent fraud” offence.
+Incoming legislation – the Economic Crime and Corporate Transparency Act (ECCTA) – is creating big changes in how organisations approach fraud prevention, most notably by introducing a new ‘failure to prevent fraud’ offence.

-Yet recent research from KPMG highlights the scale of the UK’s fraud problem and the lack of preparation by UK corporates and other institutions for the upcoming changes.
+But recent research from KPMG, which highlights the scale of the UK’s fraud problem and the lack of preparation by UK corporates and other institutions, shows that few businesses are ready to comply with the new legislation.

-The new “failure to prevent fraud” offence is considered one the biggest shake-ups of corporate economic crime law in decades.
+The new ‘failure to prevent fraud’ offence is one of the biggest shake-ups in corporate economic crime law in decades.

 Under the legislation, organisations will be liable to pay an unlimited fine if a fraud offence is committed by an employee or agent for the organisation’s benefit and the organisation does not have adequate fraud prevention measures in place.